 The perfect espresso is neither overly acidic, nor bitter.
 What you’ll often hear from baristas is that they are looking for a harmonious balance of acidity, bitterness and sweetness from the coffee.

 It is important to note that equal intensity doesn’t necessarily imply balance.
-It is how all three aspects of flavour (sweet, sour, bitter) interact and help support one another to achieve an overall flavour balance.
+It is how all three aspects of flavour (sweet, sour, bitter) interact and help support one another to achieve overall balance and a flavour profile.

 Not bitter, not sour?

 If your coffee is already balanced, we lucked into the correct brewing time for your coffee, happy days.

 Once you’ve locked in your dose and yield: